gambol99/vulcan-registrator/README.md

-    -H, --host HOST                  the hostname / address of etcd host when is being used for vulcand config -p, --port PORT                  the port which etcd is running on (defaults to 4001) -s, --socker SOCKET              the path to the docker socket (defaults to /var/run/docker.sock) -i, --ipaddress IPADDRESS        the ip address to register the services with -v, --verbose                    switch on verbose logging mode -h, --help                       display this usage menu
+    -H, --host HOST                  the hostname / address of etcd host when is being used for vulcand config -p, --port PORT                  the port which etcd is running on (defaults to 4001) -s, --socker SOCKET              the path to the docker socket (defaults to ) -P, --prefix PREFIX              the prefix for vulcand services (defaults to VS) -i, --ipaddress IPADDRESS        the ip address to register the services with -A, --permit-frontend            by default we dont any changed to frontend, this override --dry-run                    perform a dry run, i.e. do not change anything -v, --verbose                    switch on verbose logging mode -h, --help                       display this usage menu

 Usage
 -----